orkets/orkets/README.md

 Cool!

-I started to see what's hidden in these files. all of them have either jpg or png extention except for one
+I started to see what's hidden in these files.
+The Leave_me_alone.png file has captured my attention.
 ![DemoCreatorSnap_2023-09-26 09-55-09](https://github.com/orkets/orkets/assets/111442711/c8b9c9d2-ae36-4868-8bd4-3a7cbe835672)

-i tried to to go deeper with this specific file using exiftool
+i tried to go deeper with this specific file using exiftool

 ![DemoCreatorSnap_2023-09-26 09-58-33](https://github.com/orkets/orkets/assets/111442711/88dae496-7aa7-4b87-a5c3-450ba4f71725)